neurohackweek/image-processing/_episodes/01-introduction.md

 stored in the file `991267-T1w_acpc_dc.nii.gz`.
 We can read this file into memory using the `nibabel` library.

-> ## Nibabel: harnesssing the cacophony of neuroimaging file
+> ## Nibabel: accessing a cacophony of neuroimaging file formats
 >
 > One of the challenges of data science in neuroimaging (and in other
 > scientific fields) is the range of different file formats that are used to